 AC Electrical System:

-- Disconnect and store all shore power service cords and any attachment adapters.
-Secure aboard.
+- Disconnect and secure all shore power service cords and any attachment adapters.

 - Determine heating/cooling needs – generator use – while underway.